saferpay/sndbx/texts/fraugster.md

 Aside its AI algorithms, Fraugster also offers the option for merchants, to write their own set of rules, which are then incorporated into the evaluation process.
 For this purpose Fraugster offers its own portal (the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>) where merchants can adapt the rules to fit their needs.

-Documentation on how to create and manage custom rules can be found in the <a href="https://dashboard.fraugsterapi.com/docs/index.html">Fraugster User Guide</a> (you need to log in to the Frauster Dashboard with your own credentials that you received after signing the contract for Saferpay Fraud Prevention).
+Documentation on how to create and manage custom rules can be found in the <a href="https://dashboard.fraugsterapi.com/docs/index.html">Fraugster User Guide</a> (you need to log in to the Frauster Dashboard with your own credentials that you received after signing the contract for Saferpay Fraud Intelligence).

 ## <a name="fire-responses"></a> Responses